tahamir79/tahamir79.github.io/README.md

 **_Graduate Researcher_** (full-time)

 *August 2023 – Dec 2024 (conferred)*
- -  Utilized Excel, R, and SAS to master machine learning models such as logistic models, permutation tests, and simulations like such as Monte Carlo.
+ -  Utilized Excel, R, and SAS to master machine learning models such as logistic models, permutation tests, and simulations such as Monte Carlo.
  -  Conducted research on socio-demographic data from Chicago and created data art using data visualization techniques.
  -  Developed research models and completed pose estimation projects using Python programming language.